 Implementation

-Children begin every year by consolidating concepts from the previous year with a focus on Place Value and Number.
-A large emphasis is placed on number skills to ensure children can add, subtract, multiply and divide using mental and written methods.
-Children are encouraged from year one to learn vital multiplication and division facts.
-Evolving from this, we develop children’s mathematical thinking and reasoning skills through problem-solving and context-driven teaching.
+Children begin every year by consolidating concepts from the previous year, starting with a focus on ‘Place Value’ and ‘Number’.
+A large emphasis is placed on numeracy to ensure that children can add, subtract, multiply and divide using mental and written methods.
+From Year 1, children begin to counts in groups of 2s, 5s and 10s.
+From Year 2, children begin to learn vital multiplication and division facts, developing this understanding.
+From here, the children’s mathematical thinking and reasoning skills are extended through problem-solving and context-driven teaching.

-Consistent progression in mathematics is essential and our ‘Progression of Skills and Understanding’ document clearly outlines how children will develop year-on-year.
+Consistent progression in mathematics is essential, and our ‘Progression of Skills and Understanding’ document clearly outlines how children will develop year-on-year.
 Here is an example for addition and subtraction and how the skill progresses through the school:

 Early Years Foundation Stage (EYFS)